OreCruncher/DynamicSurroundings/rtd/source/tutorials/forge_mappings.rst

 Tutorial: Forge Mappings
 ========================
 This tutorial assumes that you have already created a Json configuration file.
-If you haven't please read `Tutorial: External Configuration Files <config_files.html>`__.
+If you haven't please read :ref:`tutorial-config-files`.

-Forge mappings is a way to apply an `acoustic <acoustic_profiles.html>`__ to all blocks that are contained in a specified Forge Ore Dictionary group.
+Forge mappings is a way to apply an :ref:`acoustic <tutorial-acoustic-profiles>` to all blocks that are contained in a specified Forge Ore Dictionary group.
 Configuration is pretty straight forward.
 Here is an example from the internal Minecraft configuration_ file::

 	"forgeMappings": [